SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 > >     ![drag_dates](../fig/dates_missing_year.png)
 > > From the cell that is selected in the figure above, we can see that Excel has stored the date "08/01/2015"
 > > (i.e. 8 January 2015 using the DD/MM/YYYY format).
-> > This data was meant to pertain to 2014, but Excel has added the year 2015.
+> > This data was meant to relate to 2014 but Excel has added the year 2015 instead.
-> > the year is actually 2015.
 > >
-> > What happened here is
-> > that the field assistant who collected the data for year 2014 initially forgot to put their data for 'plot 3'
+> > The cause of this change is that the field assistant who collected the data initially forgot to add their
-> > in this dataset.
-They came back in 2015 to add the missing data into the dataset and entered the dates for 'plot 3'
+> > data for 'plot 3' in the dataset.
+They came back in 2015 to add the missing data into the dataset and entered the
-> > without the year.
-Excel automatically interpreted the year as 2015 - the year the data was entered into the
+> > dates for 'plot 3' as they had been recorded - without the year.
+Excel automatically interpreted the year as 2015
-> > spreadsheet and not the year the data was collected.
-Thereby, errors were introduced in the
+> >  the year in which the data was entered into the spreadsheet.
+This exemplifies how easy it is to introduce errors in dates.
-> > dataset without the field assistant realising.
 > {: .solution}
 {: .challenge}